Effects and Coeffects in Call-By-Push-Value (Extended Version)

 One difficulty of this translation is that the monadic type in the CBPV adjunction is \textbf{U F}.
-This type is a value type, and the CBN translation produces terms with computation types.
-Therefore to use \textbf{U F} as the monad in our CBN translation, we need to bracket it: on the outside by \textbf{F} to form a computation type and then on the inside by \textbf{U} to construct the value type that the monad expects.
-This bracketing produces an awkward translation of the monadic operations with doubled thunking, needed to make the types work out.
+This type is a value type, and the standard CBN translation produces terms with computation types.
+Therefore. to use \textbf{U F} as the monad in our CBN translation, we need to bracket it: on the outside by \textbf{F} to form a computation type, and then on the inside by \textbf{U} to construct the value type that the monad expects.
+This bracketing produces an awkward translation of the monadic operations with doubled thunking.
+This awkwardness is due to the presence of the monad in the source language; it is a separate structure from the ambient monad of the computation language.

-Because the graded monad isolates effects, we can also evaluate the monadic language using a call-by-value semantics, reusing the same translation we used for the CBV language with effects.
-For the CBV translation, the monadic type is more accessible: the type translation produces value types, so we don't need the additional bracketing in the translations for $\ottkw{return} \, \ottnt{e}$ and $ \ottkw{tick} $.